Antonio Buscè: Playing career

 Born in Gragnano, Buscè started his career at hometown club Sant'Aniello, then playing at a number of minor league clubs before joining Empoli (then at Serie A) in 2002, and playing till 2009 for the Tuscanians.
 He ended his career in 2013 after a season with Pisa.

 Coaching career

-In 2013 Buscè returned to Empoli as a youth coach.
-In 2019 he was promoted as responsible of the Primavera Under-19 team, extending his contract in 2021.
+In 2013, Buscè returned to Empoli as a youth coach.
+Later in 2019, he was promoted to be in charge of the Primavera Under-19 team, extending his contract in 2021.

+He successfully took on a head coaching career, guiding Serie D club Vibonese throughout the 2023–24 season.
+He then departed from Vibonese to accept the head coaching job of Serie C club Rimini.
+With Rimini, he won the Coppa Italia Serie C title in 2025, defeating Giana Erminio in a two-legged final.

+On 15 July 2025, Buscè was unveiled as the new head coach of Serie C club Cosenza.